-“After the pandemic and election, I had a whole different idea that is truer to my interests,” said Truong.
+“After the pandemic and election, I had a whole different idea that is truer to my interests,” he said.

 Truong’s sculpture on 25th St. consists of five transparent signs comprised of words from the American Pledge of Allegiance.
 “The thing about art is it sometimes struggles to deal with political issues, like the tensions that arose from the pandemic,” he said.